vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 This operation defines a rule of change of slots value.<br/>
 #### Singleton
 The "Composite" frame defines **Singleton** concept.
 The *Ontology Category* stereotype defines a group (category) of a queuing system.
-In this model is the single-server queue system.<br/>
+In this model it is the single-server queue system.<br/>
 #### Queuing System
 The "TreeNode" frame defines **Queuing System** concept.
 It is main notion in the Queuing Theory.
 The frame has "Queue" slot.
 It is define "Customer queue" concept.
 A type of the slot is Queue.
 The "Queue" class is not a frame.